 Frappuccino vs Frappe

-Rewind to Greece, 1957, and you will find the birth of the Frappe.
+Rewind to Greece, in 1957, and you will find the birth of the Frappe.
 Dimitris Vakondios, a Nestle representative, created the drink at the Thessaloniki International Fair.
 As the story goes, he was trying to make a hot coffee on his break but discovered there was no hot water.
 So improvising, he added instant coffee, ice, and cold water to a shaker to create a frothy coffee frappe.
 Soon everyone in Greece was drinking frappes, and by 1979 it had become the country’s national coffee drink.
 If you order a Frappe in Greece today you will get a version of this same drink.

 Frappuccino vs Latte